Life Insurance Dividends: How They Work

 Dividends aren’t guaranteed.
 Each year, the insurance company decides whether to declare them, and how much they’ll be.
 Your particular dividend amount can vary depending on how long your policy has been active, its size, and the company’s overall performance.

-Mutual companies don’t have stockholders, so their excess earnings can be returned to policyholders through dividends.
-In contrast, policies from stock insurance companies or those labeled non-participating (like term or other permanent life insurance policies like universal life) don’t pay dividends.
-They may offer other advantages, but they don’t share company profits with policyholders.
+- Mutual companies don’t have stockholders, so their excess earnings can be returned to policyholders through dividends.
+In contrast, policies from stock insurance companies don’t pay dividends, as profits are typically distributed among shareholders as stock dividends.

 Cash Payment | You receive your dividend directly as a cash payout. | Useful if you want extra income or to cover short-term expenses. |